 Betsy Gamber, Interim President and CEO

 (828) 281-0047 x301

-Before joining the Asheville, NC home office of TACF in September 2009, Betsy worked for the Punta Gorda-Port Charlotte-North Port Realtor’s Association as Director of Professional Development where she designed and established a professional educational program for the organization’s 1200+ members in addition to implementing all fundraising and public relations activities.
+Before joining TACF National Office in September 2009, Betsy worked for the Punta Gorda-Port Charlotte-North Port Realtor’s Association as Director of Professional Development where she designed and established a professional educational program for the organization’s 1200+ members in addition to implementing all fundraising and public relations activities.
 Prior to her position there, Betsy served as Executive Director for the Bon Secours-St. Joseph Hospital Foundation in Port Charlotte, FL where she developed and implemented a comprehensive development program, including fundraising campaigns, special events, planned giving seminars, a grantsmanship program, and a volunteer program for over 400 hospital volunteers.
 Betsy received her BA in Business Management from Eckerd College in Florida.

 Judy Antaramian, Membership Coordinator

 (828) 281-0047 x306

 Before Judy joined TACF in May 2010, she worked for the Collier County Tax Collectors in Marco Island, FL.
 Originally from Massachusetts, Judy earned her Associates degree in Liberal Arts at Middlesex Community College in Bedford, MA.
 She and her family spent 20 years in Florida before moving to Asheville.